 Disclaimer: This post may contain affiliate links.
 If you make a purchase or booking through one of our links we may earn a small commission (don’t worry, it’s at no extra cost to you).

 Shopping in Morocco

-- A “souq” or “souk” is the name given to the markets in Morocco.
+- A “souq” or “souk” is the name given to the markets when you are out and about shopping in Morocco.
 The tourist souks where you’ll find a variety of treasures are generally inside of the old city walls.